 What’s easier than tapping your card or phone?
 When it comes to making a payment, not much.
 That’s one of the reasons why it’s the preferred payment type among Canadians—in fact, a recent survey found that more than 1 in 3 Canadians always or often use contactless cards.
-If you want to accept your customers’ favorite form of payment, NFC is the way to go.
+If you want to accept your customers’ favourite form of payment, NFC is the way to go.

 Contactless cards are protected by the same technology that secures a regular EMV chip card.

 Mobile wallets like Apple Pay tokenize your bank details, meaning they replace your information with algorithmically generated random numbers called tokens.
 These tokens then pass through the networks needed to process the payment, without exposing your actual bank details.
 What’s more, these tokens change every time an NFC transaction takes place—so the data is nearly impossible to isolate and extract.
 NFC payments like Apple Pay are also locked down by the fingerprint technology built into the iPhone (you initiate an Apple Pay payment with Touch ID).
 Fraudsters may be tricky, but they can’t replicate your fingerprint.